 “If you are not a game farmer and struggling with dying, starving animals, poaching and no fences in place to protect your animals and crop, please refrain from making negative derogatory comments.”

 Maroi should have added that some values are uniquely Western—like the worldview that wild life has its own intrinsic value independent of man.
-In Africa, unless animals are a commercially viable resource—a source of hunting and eco-tourism—they are driven to extinction by their main predator: the not-so-sapient Homo sapiens
+In Africa, unless animals are a commercially viable resource—a source of hunting and eco-tourism—they are driven to extinction by their main predator: the indigenous, not-so-sapient Homo sapiens.

 At best, these “conservative” screeches can lay claim to an impoverished, utilitarian philosophy, whereby such gratuitous, showy killing is condoned because it reduces man’s evil incentives to kill unprovoked.

 Another gargoyle with a gun is teletart S.E.
 Cupp.
 Here Cupp is seen sprawled over a bear’s carcass, facial features deformed in Dionysian ecstasy.